IBM/ansible-power-aix-oracle/README.md

 ## 2. Setup ssh Equivalence with managed host(AIX) server

-   If this is a first time using ssh, then you probably haven’t created your ssh keys.
+   If this is a first time using ssh, then you probably havent created your ssh keys.
 To check go to ~/.ssh and see if id_rsa file exists.
 If not you must create      the ssh keys.
   To create the ssh keys, run the following:
  ```
   $ ssh-keygen